antirez/RESP3/spec.md

 to handle such case, and in case of repeated elements, do some effort to avoid returning duplicated data, at least if some form of hash is used in order to return the reply.
-Otherwise when returning an array just reading what the protocol contians, duplicated items if present could be passed by client libraries to the caller.
+Otherwise when returning an array just reading what the protocol contains, duplicated items if present could be passed by client libraries to the caller.
 Many implementations will find it very natural to avoid duplicates.
 For instance they'll try to add every read element in some Map or Hash or Set data type, and adding the same element